obnorthrup/solo-rpg-roller/README.md

 How to use the script
 ---------------------

 Call `solo-rpg.py` to roll the dice as per the link above and print the results.
-You can give the script an option argument of `+` or `-` to specify advantage or disadvantage.
+You can pass the script an optional argument of `+` or `-` to specify advantage or disadvantage.

 How to use the Alfred 2 workflow
 --------------------------------